-This agenda item seeks to authorize the Superintendent of Schools to review and analyze the feasibility of establishing a digital addiction support program.
+This agenda item seeks to authorize the Superintendent of Schools to review and analyze the feasibility of establishing a digital addiction support program for students and employees.
 The program may be available through professional development activities for counselors and employees.
 It also seeks to determine if the concept can be implemented within existing resources or if additional resources may be necessary.
+The report may include the impact the devices may have on behavior, vision, and social interaction.